4 Things You Must Know Before Opening A Bank Account In Another Country

 If you want to open a bank account in the United States, you walk into a branch of a bank and simply state that objective.

-Or, even easier, you do it online and save yourself the trip to the bank.
+Or, easier yet, you fill out some forms online and save yourself the trip to the bank.

-As long as you have a Social Security number, the process is typically hassle free for an individual.
-You’ll have to jump through a few hoops to open an account for a U.S. entity… but, still, it’s a straightforward process.
+As long as you have a Social Security number, the process is hassle free for an individual.
+You’ll have to jump through a few hoops to open an account for a U.S. entity… but, still, not a big deal.

 I can confirm this fact based on recent experience.
-I was able to open a new account for one of my U.S. corporations while in the States a few weeks ago.
+I was able to open a new account for one of my U.S. corporations while in the States last year.
 The only hiccup was that the banker had to confirm with her compliance department that they could open an account for an out-of-state corporation.

 They could… and they did.
-It took a matter of minutes.
+In a matter of minutes.

 Reason #1: Your Citizenship